Simon Elisor: Metz

 On 5 July 2023, Elisor signed with newly promoted Ligue 1 side Metz.
 Elisor made his debut for the club in a 1-0 win over Clermont on 27 August.
 Elisor netted his first goal for the club in a 3-1 win against Nantes on 12 November 2023.
 Elisor missed a penalty in a 2-0 defeat to Lille on 3 December 2023.

 Troyes (loan)

 On 11 January 2024, Elisor joined Troyes on loan.
 Elisor made his debut for Troyes in a 3-1 win against his former club Ajaccio on 13 January.
 Elisor netted his first goal for the club in a 2-1 win over Bordeaux on 3 February.
 Despite Elisor scoring 6 goals in 18 games, Troyes initially finished the season with relegation to Championnat National after finishing in 17th place, but after Ajaccio got administratively relegated to Championnat National due to financial issues, Troyes stayed in Ligue 2 for the following season.
 Elisor attracted transfer interest from English Championship side QPR after his brilliant loan spell with Troyes.

+Universitatea Craiova

+On 1 July 2026, Elisor signed a two-season contract with the Romanian defending champions, Universitatea Craiova, with the desire to play European football for the first time in his career.
+The transfer fee was reportedly worth €1.5 million.